MSIX Introduction: A comprehensive 24-chapter guide

 Shared Containers allow MSIX-packaged applications to share their files and registries.
 They do so by enabling classic Win32 apps to communicate with each other without changing any code.

-If you have worked with App-V, the shared containers offer similar support to the one offered by connection groups for App-V packaged apps.
+If you have worked with App-V, you’ll notice that the shared containers offer similar support to the one offered by connection groups for App-V packaged apps.

 Defining a shared container is as simple as writing an XML file.
 This is an example of its structure: